 Defined as any act of violence or intimidation carried out with the intention of furthering a religious, political or any other ideological objective.

-BitChute maintains and publishes a Proscribed Terrorist & Violent Extremist List that is utilised when identifying terrorist and violent extremist material.
+BitChute maintains and publishes a Prohibited Entities List that contains entities that BitChute has independently identified and explicitly prohibited on the platform under this guideline.
 As this list will evolve over time, we suggest that all users regularly check it to ensure they are not breaching the guidelines.

 Misuse of the platform and/or the functionality provided is not permitted and should be reported using the Flagging & Reporting tools provided when discovered.
 The following are some examples of what we consider to be misuse of the platform: